Bburke2/MyProfile/index.md

 #### _Email:_ s3819073@student.rmit.edu.au

-Hello, my name is Bradley Allen Burke, I am 21 years old and work as a casual for the Illawarra Retirement Trust (IRT) doing general home and garden maintenance.
-Some of my hobbies include: reading, cycling, and pc gaming.
+<p>Hello, my name is Bradley Allen Burke, I am 21 years old and work as a casual for the Illawarra Retirement Trust (IRT) doing general home and garden maintenance.
+Some of my hobbies include: reading, cycling, and pc gaming.<p>

 ## **Interest in IT**